 Our newsletter will be published soon!
 Register here to receive it!

-LP - CENTRAL EUROPEAN INITIATIVE EXECUTIVE SECRETARIAT, TRIESTE - ITALY
+LP - central european initiative, TRIESTE - ITALY

 PP2 - Civic Museum and Galleries of History and Art, UDINE - ITALY

 pp5 - Maritime museum "Sergej Mašera" Piran - slovenia

 PP6 - MUSEUM OF THE WORKING WORLD - STEYR - AUSTRIA

 pp7 - Archeological Museum of Istra - croatia

 PP8 - AUSTRIAN CIVIL DISABLED ASSOCIATION - FEDERAL ASSOCIATION - Vienna - AUSTRIA